sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Add the newly created account to all relevant `*-team@sparkfabrik.com` project/team mail groups
 * Add the account to Slack and give a quick overview of the main channels
 * Open the Gitlab account and add it to the `SparkFabrik` group, plus all relevant projects if necessary
+* Add the GitHub account of the employee (or open it if not available) to the SparkFabrik organization
-* Open the Toggl account and make sure it can access all relevant projects
+* Open the Float account and make sure it can access all relevant projects
 * Invite the employee to PeopleForce, give a quick overview of the important sections, and make sure they review their profile information
 * Invite the employee to Dipendenti in Cloud and give a quick overview of the important sections
-* Add the GitHub account of the employee (or open it if not available) to the SparkFabrik organization
+* Make sure the employee can access all relevant calendars

 ### General setup